tansaku/obfuscate_morse/README.md

   - note `lib/obfuscate_morse.rb` getting close to comfortable length for single file - time to split?
 * Switching to STDIN based on sending 'stdin' string - brittle?
 Incompatible with upcasing?
 * Currently stubbing STDIN and File which is mocking something we don't own - another argument for the addition of dependency injection support.
+* Are code methods at right level of abstraction - is the narrative easily followed?
+Probably not as much as it could be ... should improve as part of move to class/object structure

 Future Work